rafaavc/bdad-feup/exams/2013/resolucao.md

 B->E<br/>
 E->A

-3) Checking if there are redundant left side attributes<br/>
+3) Checking if there are redundant left side attributes

 AC->D:<br/>
 Without the C, A->D. But {A}+ = {B, C, E, A}, so the C can't be removed.